-3 Khulna constituencies: Independents a headache for AL
+3 Khulna Constituencies: Independents a headache for AL

 KHULNA-5

-AL nominated Narayan Chandra Chanda, a four-time lawmaker and former fisheries and livestock minister, to contest with the "boat" symbol in Khulna-5.
+AL nominated Narayan Chandra Chanda, a four-time lawmaker and former fisheries and livestock minister, will contest with the "boat" symbol in Khulna-5.

 Among the three other candidates, independent Sheikh Akram Hossain, Phultala UP chairman and president of Phultala upazila unit AL, is likely to give Chanda a tough time in the election field.